Bachelor of Science in Nursing to Doctor of Nursing Practice Entry Option 3

 Catalog Year

-Students admitted to the Musco School of Nursing and Health Professions are admitted to the catalog year that is in effect the date when they begin the program (Spring I).
+Students admitted to the Musco School of Nursing and Health Professions are admitted to the catalog year that is in effect on the date when they begin the program (Spring I).

 Transfer Credit